XRPLF/xrpl-dev-portal/docs/concepts/tokens/decentralized-exchange/automated-market-makers.md

 Each AMM gives its liquidity providers the power to vote on its fees, in proportion to the number of LP tokens they hold.
 To vote, a liquidity provider sends an [AMMVote][] transaction.
 Whenever anyone places a new vote, the AMM recalculates its fee to be an average of the latest votes, weighted by how many LP tokens those voters hold.
 Up to 8 liquidity providers' votes can be counted this way; if more liquidity providers try to vote, then only the top 8 votes (by most LP tokens held) are counted.
 Even though liquidity providers' share of LP tokens can shift rapidly for many reasons (such as trading those tokens using [Offers](offers.md)), the trading fees are only recalculated whenever someone places a new vote (even if that vote is not one of the top 8).

+{% admonition type="info" name="Note" %}

+_Trading fees_ differ from _transfer fees_.

+- Trading fees are set by the liquidity providers of an AMM, only apply to trades against the AMM, and can be redeemed with LP tokens.
+- Transfer fees are set by the token issuer, apply to all transfers (except when sending to or receiving from the issuer), and are burned.

+{% /admonition %}

 ### Auction Slot

 The XRP Ledger's AMM design includes an _auction slot_.
 A liquidity provider can bid LP Tokens to claim the auction slot to receive a discount on the trading fee for a 24-hour period.
 The LP tokens that were bid are returned to the AMM.